-Ian Rogol, M.Ed., VATL, ATC is entering his sixth year as Head Athletic Trainer at the University of Mary Washington.
-He is responsible for the daily athletic training room operations, including 2 full time staff members and student athletic training aides, injury management and rehabilitation, and ensuring acute and chronic medical evaluation and treatment for all varsity sport athletes.
+Ian Rogol, M.Ed., LAT, ATC is entering his ninth year as Head Athletic Trainer at the University of Mary Washington.
+He is responsible for the daily athletic training room operations, including supervising 2 full time staff members, 3 part time certified athletic trainers and student athletic training aides, injury management and rehabilitation, and ensuring acute and chronic medical evaluation and treatment for all varsity sport athletes.

-Prior to Mary Washington, Rogol spent the previously 14 years working at the secondary school level.
+Prior to Mary Washington, Rogol spent the previous 14 years working at the secondary school level.

-Rogol earned a Bachelors of Science degree in 1994 from James Madison University in Kinesiology/athletic training.
+Rogol earned a Bachelor’s of Science degree in 1994 from James Madison University in Kinesiology/athletic training.
 In 1996 he received a Master of Education in Sports Medicine at the University of Virginia.
-While attending the University of Virginia he completed an internship at Fork Union Military Academy.
+While attending the University of Virginia he completed an athletic training internship at Fork Union Military Academy.

 A certified member of the NATA and licensed by the Virginia Board of Medicine, Rogol also has membership in the Mid-Atlantic Athletic Trainers’ Association (MAATA), and the VATA.
 He has held many positions within the VATA, including treasurer from 2011-2016.
 Rogol also was the Region III representative and Chair of the Constitution and By-Laws Committee.
 Additionally he serves as a member of the Virginia High School League’s Sports Medicine Advisory Committee.
 He is certified in CPR/AED and First Aid by the American Red Cross.